sb-istvan/car-rental/README.md

 **2023-06-01**

 - initial release
-- [backend] [bugfix]: after a car was deleted, it was possible to add a new car with an already existing id number.
+- [backend] [bugfix] after a car was deleted, it was possible to add a new car with an already existing id number.
 New id is now calculated as "the highest id plus one" instead of "array length plus one".